MatejGolian/accessibilityOverlay/README.md

 return ; End auto-execute section

 focusButton(button) { ; Define function
+    global appName
-    ; Do something when a given button receives focus, like msgBox(button.label) ; Dysplay a standard AHK message box with the label of the currently focused button }
+    ; Do something when a given button receives focus, like msgBox button.label, appName ; Dysplay a standard AHK message box with the label of the currently focused button }

 activateButton(button) { ; Define function
+    global appName
-    ; Do something when a given button is activated, like msgBox(button.label) ; Dysplay a standard AHK message box with the label of the button }
+    ; Do something when a given button is activated, like msgBox button.label, appName ; Dysplay a standard AHK message box with the label of the button }
 ```
 ### Translating Overlays